AFLplusplus/AFLplusplus/README.md

 If you just use one CPU for fuzzing, then you are fuzzing just for fun and not seriously :-)

+Pro tip: load the [afl++ snapshot module](https://github.com/AFLplusplus/AFL-Snapshot-LKM) before start afl-fuzz as this improves performance by a x2 speed increase!

 #### a) running afl-fuzz

 Before to do even a test run of afl-fuzz execute `sudo afl-system-config` (on